fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 +++ text-privacy

 Tracing, therefore, means the most complete and rapid detection of infections.
 This allows affected persons to be quarantined in a targeted approach and even pre-symptomatic infections can be prevented.
 This is particularly important because about half of all transmissions are pre- or asymptomatic.
-A [study of the University of Oxford](https://science.sciencemag.org/content/368/6491/eabb6936/tab-pdf) proves this fact and also concludes that a tracing app could permanently reduce the reproduction rate below 1.
+A [study by the University of Oxford](https://science.sciencemag.org/content/368/6491/eabb6936/tab-pdf) proves this fact and also concludes that a tracing app could permanently reduce the reproduction rate below 1.

-## Privacy Preservation
+## Privacy preservation

-How can a tracing app that relies on sensitive health and contact data be both compliant with the strict European data protection regulations and able to fulfill its originally intended purpose?
+How can a tracing app that relies on sensitive health and contact data be both compliant with the strict European data protection regulations and able to fulfil its originally intended purpose?

-1. Usage is voluntary!
-No person who decides against an installation has to fear any disadvantages.
+1. **Usage is voluntary!** No person who decides against an installation has to fear any disadvantages.
-2. Everyone using the app stays anonymous.
-No conclusions about the identity of any user can be drawn.
+2. **App users stay anonymous.** No conclusions about the identity of any user can be drawn.

-Nevertheless, such systems have vulnerabilities.
-Especially wherever data is transferred, either between two users of the app or between user and server.
+Nevertheless, such systems have vulnerabilities — especially wherever data is transferred, either between two users of the app or between user and server.
 Let's take a closer look.

 +++ vis-privacy 1